 Each session starts with a description of something that happened during the last session which wasn't narrated.
-Everyone rolls a d12, and the player with the highest roll gets to describe the event.
+Everyone rolls a d12, and the player with the highest roll describes the event.

 Roll a d12.
 For any roll of 11+, you succeed in what you're trying to do.
 For a roll from 7-10, you succeed but something unintended happens.
 For any roll of 6 or less, you fail.

-Tasks you attempt are tested by rolls on a d12, and operate similar to Narrative rolls.
-The difference is you can boost your roll by adding modifiers to it, in the form of Knowledge, Fitness or Diplomacy, Manipulation skill or a combat type.
+Tasks you attempt are tested by rolls on a d12, and operate similar to Narrative rolls but with modifiers, in the form of Knowledge, Fitness or Diplomacy, Manipulation skill or a Combat type.
 Most rolls fall into this camp.

 Failed Rolls & Defiance

 Any time you fail a roll, you may choose to roll again, at the cost of the GM gaining Defiance.
-For every three Defiance the GM has, they can choose to make a roll fail.
-Advantage and Disadvantage still apply to any roll made using Defiance.
-Whenever the GM makes a roll fail, every player gains a point to add to a stat.
+For every three Defiance the GM has, they can choose to make any roll fail.
+Defiance negates advantage and disadvantage rolls.

 Advantage & Disadvantage